vigor19831/ai-assistant/README.md

 # AI Assistant

 **Solo-maintained.
 No contributions accepted.**
+This project is developed for personal use by a non-programmer.
+AI writes the code; I set the direction.

 This repository is published as-is.
 I do not review issues, discussions, or pull requests.